-In the text bellow we’ll compare both exercises in relation to the three most important factors that determine muscle growth and provide you with the knowledge you need to start making the most out of your chest training days.
+In the text bellow we’ll compare dumbbell press vs barbell press for chest in relation to the three most important factors that determine muscle growth and provide you with the knowledge you need to start making the most out of your chest training days.

 The main responsibility of the fan-shaped pectoral muscles is to make your upper arms move across the front of the torso, a movement termed as “horizontal adduction”, by contracting and pulling the upper arms towards the mid-chest area.